kokororin/vscode-phpfmt/README.md

   "phpfmt.psr2": false
 }
 ```
+-->

 Q: Is fmt.phar (phpfmt itself) still maintained ?
-A: Since phpfmt has no maintainers, only Serious bugs will be fixed.
+~~A: Since phpfmt has no maintainers, only Serious bugs will be fixed.~~
+A: We now use `fmt.stub.php` from driade's [phpfmt8](https://github.com/driade/phpfmt8) which is very updated.

 ## Configuration